Children's book author

 Read in your local bookshop and read in your local library (there will be a different selection of books).

-I'm going to write more, but meantime, check out these links;
+I'm going to write more (and I have a short video here with Jericho on writing for babies and toddlers), but meantime, check out these links;

 SCWBI

-The Society of Children’s Book Writers and Illustrators, a nonprofit 501(c)3 organization, is the only professional organization specifically for individuals who write, illustrate, and translate for children and young adults.
-Our mission is to support the creation and availability of quality children’s books in every region of the world.
+The Society of Children’s Book Writers and Illustrators, SCWBI is a nonprofit organization.
+It is the only professional organization specifically for individuals who write, illustrate, and translate for children and young adults.
+Their mission is to support the creation and availability of quality children’s books in every region of the world.

-The parent organisation is in the US, but there are regional chapters all over the world, including the British Isles.
+The parent organisation is in the US (click here), but there are regional chapters all over the world.

 I'd particularly recommend joining one of their critique groups – or finding a local critique group to join.